Language demographics of Quebec: Birth rate

 At 1.74 children per woman, Quebec's 2008 fertility rate was above the Canada-wide rate of 1.59, and had increased for five consecutive years.
 However, it remained below the replacement fertility rate of 2.1.
 This contrasts with its fertility rates before 1960, which were among the highest of any industrialized society.
 Although Quebec is home to only 23.9% of the population of Canada, the number of international adoptions in Quebec is the highest of all provinces of Canada.
 In 2001, 42% of international adoptions in Canada were carried out in Quebec.

 Immigration

 In 2003, Quebec accepted some 37,619 immigrants.
 A large proportion of these immigrants originated from francophone countries and countries that are former French colonies.
-Countries from which significant numbers of people immigrate include Haiti, Congo-Brazzaville, Lebanon, Morocco, Rwanda, Syria, Algeria, France and Belgium.
+Countries from which significant numbers of people immigrate include Haiti, Congo, Lebanon, Morocco, Rwanda, Syria, Algeria, France and Belgium.
 Under the Canada-Quebec Accord, Quebec has sole responsibility for selecting most immigrants destined to the province (see related article, Immigration to Canada).